 Thankfully, I realized how to stop worrying so much about my children's futures.
 By keeping my online business and rental property portfolio going, our children have career insurance.

 From a person with a poor personality, here are my tips on how to develop a better personality and be a better communicator.
 For more background, I spent 13 years building relationships with financial clients and 13 years so far building Financial Samurai into a top personal finance site by mostly telling stories.

-How To Develop A Better Personality To Get Into A Elite University
+How To Develop A Better Personality To Get Into A Top College

 Is there a standard criteria by Harvard and other elite universities for what a great personality should be?
 If there is one, let's see it so students can work on improving their personalities.
 But here are eleven things we can all do to improve our personalities.

 When you say someone's name, you command their attention.
 Everybody likes to hear their name mentioned because it makes them feel recognized and important.

 2) Look at people in their eyes when speaking

 When speaking to someone, don't be shy.
 Look at them in the eyes for a couple seconds, glance at something else, and look back at them.
 It's an art to look at someone without making them feel uncomfortable.